Federale Mynbou: Background

 In August 1963, a diamond exploration concession was obtained in South West Africa.
 It was granted to the consortium of Federale Mynbou, Bonuskor, Federale Volksbellegings, Santam, Sanlam, Spes Bona Mynboumaatskappy and Duinveld Bellegings.

 An announcement was made in June 1965 with Anglo American and Federale Mynbou creating a new joint venture, of equal share, in their Main Street Investments (1965) company.
 The new £5 million company would invest in steel and heavy industry.
 At the same time, Main Street Investments would be renamed Hollardstraatese Bellegings.
 Anglo American sold a 1% share in the Main Street to Federale Mynbou giving it a 51% shareholding in the company and making General Mining and Finance Corporation (Genmin) a subsidiary of Mynbou.

 By 1975, Mynbou became the second largest mining house in South Africa with the takeover of the Union Corporation by Genmin.
-Between August 1974 to January 1975, it beat off several competitors offers to takeover Union Corporation, one by Barlow Rand in June 1974, then three offers by Gold Fields of South Africa (GFSA) while its own offer in conjunction with Anglo American Corporation was rejected.
+Between August 1974 to January 1975, it beat off several competitors offers to take over Union Corporation, one by Barlow Rand in June 1974, then three offers by Gold Fields of South Africa (GFSA) while its own offer in conjunction with Anglo American Corporation was rejected.
 Anglo offered to assist in a second offer, but only if it obtained Union Corporations platinum interests and shares in Sappi.
 This assistance was rejected and with a foreign loan of US$85m from Deutsche Länderbank, acquired by privately purchasing foreign owned shares of the Union Corporation through intermediaries, a further 10% of the latter and control with a 51% shareholding.
 In 1978, Sanlam acquired a controlling interest in Mynbou.
 In 1980, the merger of the two mining companies took place with the merged business renamed as the General Mining and Union Corporation and then eventually as Gencor in 1989.
 The Federale Mynbou's name changed to the Gencor Holding Company in 1989.